NullRefExcep/yii2-core/README.md

 ### EntityManager

-Component for simple work with models, which have soft Delete and typification.
+Component for simple work with models, which have soft delete and typification.

 Config:
 ```php